Four Skin Myths Busted by the DIV Dermatologists

 So, let's sort it out

-During the Stage 4 Lockdown in metropolitan Melbourne, DIV is unfortunately not offering Cosmetic Dermatology, including both dermal filler and laser treatments.
+During the Stage 4 Lockdown in metropolitan Melbourne, DIV is unfortunately not offering Cosmetic Dermatology.

 We can however offer Online Dermatology Consultations to assess the undereye area and recommend the best approach for helping you moving forward.
 In addition, our sister company Script Skincare is offering phone consultations with our Dermal Therapists, with free delivery of their broad range of medically active skincare.